1 Anthropology and the Ancient Greeks

 In Latin, nature is the absence of culture.
 In the Germanic languages, it is wildness, wilderness.
 In both cases, in an intricate inversion of culture, the natural world does what it does without human intervention; it is a world unmodified by human action, existing independently of our understanding.
 Like culture, the natural is both within us – part of our nature as human beings – as well as beyond us in the world around us.
 If we are told “just do what comes natural” that means we need no instruction; education is superfluous.

 But in Greek usage, physis as nature also carries a normative meaning (Lovejoy and Boas,1935: 103-116).
 This moral, normative sense persists into contemporary English usages: the natural is good, correct, proper; there is something deeply wrong with acts that go against nature; they are unnatural.
-As an illustration, consider that for many years, from the early nineteenth century forward, certain sexual relations were criminalized as crimes against nature, which included same sex relationships as well as prostitution, rape, incest, bestiality, and sexual abuse of minors (Wikipedia, Crimes Against Nature).
+As an illustration, consider that for many years, from the early 19th century forward, certain sexual relations were criminalized as crimes against nature, which included same sex relationships as well as prostitution, rape, incest, bestiality, and sexual abuse of minors (Wikipedia, Crimes Against Nature).
 Because the concept of the natural connects a powerful moral vision to an understanding of what is innate, permanent, and unchanging, a great deal of critical work in the humanities and social sciences has endeavored to denaturalize categories that are defined as natural in Western societies.

 Nomos stands in opposition to physis – referring by contrast to that which is learned, acquired, and requires instruction.
 Just so, it is that which is open to human manipulation and construction.
 We can make of nomos what we want.
 Importantly, for varied ancient thinkers, both the natural and the cultural can be good or bad, but the terms are polarized: if culture is positive, then nature is negative.